wbamberg/idl-reference/docs/nsILocaleService.md

 NOTE: This has nothing to do with any HTTP User-Agent.
 This method
 returns the same as getSystemLocale, but as a string.

-@return User's OS setting for preferred locale in the format described
-        in nsILocale.

 #### Returns ####